mlindholm/homepage/index.md

 active: index
 ---

 Moi.
 I’m a designer from Helsinki working with digital products and services.
-I spend most of my days designing user interfaces, developing brand identities and occasionally i designing type.
+I spend most of my days designing user interfaces, developing brand identities and occasionally i design type.
 I also know a thing or two about web development.
 I work as a designer over at [Reaktor](http://reaktor.fi).

 Previously I’ve worked [here](http://ddb.fi/), [here](http://www.bond.fi/) and [here](http://barabra.fi/).
 Before that I studied at Arcada University of Applied Sciences from where I graduated in 2012 with my Bachelor of Arts degree.